Skip to content

 (1 row)

-Verify replication slot in source database
+Verify the replication slot details in the source database

-The creation of a subscription in the target database creates a replication slot in the source database.
-Verify the replication slot details by running the following SELECT query on the source database:
+When you create a subscription in the target database, the target database creates a replication slot in the source database.

-source=> SELECT * FROM pg_replication_slots;
+SELECT * FROM pg_replication_slots;

 slot_name | plugin | slot_type | datoid | database | temporary | active | active_pid | xmin | catalog_xmin | restart_lsn | confirmed_flush_lsn | wal_status | safe_wal_size